 It’s almost Turkey Time!!!
 Thanksgiving is probably my favorite holiday of the year.
 My family’s traditions and large family gatherings each year to celebrate has always held a special place in my heart.
 I love the concept of taking special time out with family and friends to be grateful and thankful for all that we have.
 I love that the day kicks off the holiday season.
+Aside from beautiful tablescapes and amazing food our family has other traditions for Thanksgiving we continue every year.
 One of our family traditions is to listen to our first Christmas song and watch a classic Christmas movie as a family after the big meal.
 And of course, I can’t overlook or forget that I absolutely LOVE the holiday feast.
 There’s really nothing I dislike about Thanksgiving.

 It’s been more than a month of failed attempts at devising my latest culinary delight to share with all of you.
 And by failed attempts, I really mean no attempts!
 I have been on complete autopilot.
 The wedding is officially one month away!
 If that weren’t excitement enough, my work life got a bit more interesting when my supervisor decided to take her leave and my other counterpart is on her way out the door for maternity leave.
 Did I mention I will also be out of the office for almost a whole month?
 So I am trying to hold together the pieces of many workloads and enjoy the last 30 days of engaged bliss.

-Today’s post is the complete BTP recipe round up for your Superbowl parties.
+Today’s post is the complete BTP Superbowl recipe round up for your viewing parties.
 And let’s get serious; the food spread is just as important as the big game on the television.
 When I think of Superbowl party food I think of sticky, cheesy, crunchy finger foods, oh and of course some chili!
 It’s essentially bar food that we eat from the comfort of our couches.
-The recipes below will satisfy all of the necessary game day criteria however; many of them are lightened up!
-Rather than ordering out, take a shot at cooking up some of the crispy baked wing variations for a big save on calories.
-Instead of chowing down on take-out pizza, the olive parmesan cheese straws are a great substitute (and so easy to make!).
-Take a browse below and make some additions to your menus!

 Today’s recipe is exactly as it is described in its title, simple.
 In browsing through pinterest months ago I had caught a photo of someone “smashing” their baked potatoes.
 I loved how they looked and the thought of a little extra crisp to my traditional baked potatoes sounded fantastic.
 I started to play around with doing this smashed approach to baby potatoes and they came out great.
 This side dish pairs perfectly with a nice weekend steak and wine duo.